Adarshvr-96/Adidas-insights/README.md

 # Adidas Sales Dashboard

-This project presents a comprehensive Power BI dashboard analyzing Adidas sales performance across different dimensions such as region, product category, sales method, and time period.
+This project presents a comprehensive Excel dashboard analyzing Adidas sales performance across different dimensions such as region, product category, sales method, and time period.
 The insights derived support business decision-making and optimization of sales strategies.

 ---